LakeEriePartners/python_ghost_cursor/README.md

 # Python Ghost Cursor
-Python port of <a href="https://github.com/Xetera/ghost-cursor">Xetera/ghost-cursor</a>, for use with Pyppeteer and Playwright.
+Python port of <a href="https://github.com/Xetera/ghost-cursor">Xetera/ghost-cursor</a>, for use with Undetected-Playwright.

 > Generate realistic, human-like mouse movement data between coordinates or navigate between elements with Pyppeteer/Playwright like the definitely-not-robot you are.